VidZohar/Stress-Prediction/README.md

 - Public Dataset WESAD for wearable stress and affect detection.
 - The datased features physiological and motion data of 15 subjects.
 - I used Support Vector Macines (linear and non-linear) algorithm and LSTM Neural Nets to predict stress of tested subjects.
+- Results were evaluated with the confusion matrix.